KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `showingDesktopChanged(bool)`: Signal emitted when the desktop showing ("dashboard") state changed The desktop is risen to the keepAbove layer, you may want to elevate windows or such.
 5.3
 * `windowAdded(KWin::EffectWindow *w)`: Signal emitted when a new window has been added to the Workspace. w The added window 4.7
 * `windowClosed(KWin::EffectWindow *w)`: Signal emitted when a window is being removed from the Workspace.
 An effect which wants to animate the window closing should connect to this signal and reference the window by using refWindow w The window which is being closed 4.7
-* `windowActivated(KWin::EffectWindow *w)`: Signal emitted when a window get's activated. w The new active window, or NULL if there is no active window.
+* `windowActivated(KWin::EffectWindow *w)`: Signal emitted when a window gets activated. w The new active window, or NULL if there is no active window.
 4.7
 * `windowDeleted(KWin::EffectWindow *w)`: Signal emitted when a window is deleted.
 This means that a closed window is not referenced any more.
 An effect bookkeeping the closed windows should connect to this signal to clean up the internal references. w The window which is going to be deleted.
 EffectWindow::refWindow EffectWindow::unrefWindow windowClosed 4.7
 * `tabBoxAdded(int mode)`: Signal emitted when a tabbox is added.
 An effect who wants to replace the tabbox with itself should use refTabBox. mode The TabBoxMode. refTabBox tabBoxClosed tabBoxUpdated tabBoxKeyEvent 4.7
 * `tabBoxClosed()`: Signal emitted when the TabBox was closed by KWin core.
 An effect which referenced the TabBox should use unrefTabBox to unref again. unrefTabBox tabBoxAdded 4.7